banBlue/md/english.md

 2.你认为做义工的意义是什么
 3.以Like 署名
 Dear Tom
 I have been a volunteer in 2010 shanghai EXPO, and it was really an unforgettable experience.
-Although the volunteer work was difficult and dull,I still felt very happy because it offered me a good opportunity to help visitors from foregin countries.Therefore, it can help practice my oral English.I also enhanced my rationality through through the volunteer work.
+Although the volunteer work was difficult and dull,I still felt very happy because it offered me a good opportunity to help visitors from foregin countries.Therefore, it can help practice my oral English.I also enhanced my rationality through the volunteer work.
 I worked with other volunteers as a team and we solved different problems together.
 Through the whole program, I have learned a lot from others.
 In the end. we became good friends.
 I am proud of myself and surely I will treasure this experience.
 Yours,
 Li ke